Hospital of St John and St Elizabeth

-The Hospital of St John and St Elizabeth in St John's Wood, London, England, is a Catholic charitable general hospital in north London.
+The Hospital of St John and St Elizabeth, commonly known as St John & St Elizabeth Hospital, is a Catholic private hospital in St John's Wood, London, England.

 History and operations

 The hospital was founded in 1856 with a Roman Catholic affiliation and is a registered charity.
 It was founded as the "Hospital of St Elizabeth" by the Duke of Norfolk.
 Originally located in Great Ormond Street, London, by the end of the 19th century it had relocated to St John's Wood and adopted its present name.
 The chapel which once stood on Great Ormond Street was moved brick-by-brick to its new site at the Hospital in St John's Wood.

 At its founding, the hospital was entrusted to the care of the Sisters of Mercy, whose stewardship would continue for many decades to come; more recently, however, the Sisters of Mercy have withdrawn from the management of the hospital, and it is now under lay control.
 The hospital closed temporarily in 1866 due to a lack of funds, but later reopened.
 The hospital was vital during the war effort of both the First and Second World Wars, being used by the War Office to treat injured military personnel.

 The hospital came to media attention in late 2007 when two board members resigned in protest after a new code of ethics, issued by Cormac Cardinal Murphy-O'Connor, Archbishop of Westminster, was accepted by the board.
 The new code "bars doctors from offering any service which conflicts with Catholic teaching" including "sex-change operations, providing contraception, abortion referrals and IVF treatment".
 Later in 2008, the Cardinal ordered the resignation of the remaining board members and installed Lord Guthrie of Craigiebank as chairman.
 It was reported that Jacob Rees-Mogg had resigned but Aida Hersham did not.

 Simon James has been CEO of St John & St Elizabeth Hospital since August 2023.